jordiparislopez/Phd-Thesis/README.md

 - Folder with C++ code template to solve flow equations.
 - Folder with numerical routines required during the run.

-The codes used to obtain the actual results systems displayed in the thesis are modified versions of the available templates.
-In case these codes are needed for a particular calculation, please feel free to contact me.
+The codes used to obtain the actual results of the systems displayed in the thesis are modified versions of the available templates.

 ## Mathematica file FunExp.nb